Darrell Critch: Episcopacy

 In August 2024, Critch was elected as the third missionary bishop of Mahajanga by the bishops of the Province of the Indian Ocean.
 He was encouraged to discern a call to Mahajanga by Bill Atwood, the ACNA's dean of international affairs, during the Global South Fellowship of Anglican Churches' Cairo assembly in June 2024.
 Critch will continue to live part-time in St. John's, serving at Good Samaritan and fundraising in North America for the Diocese of Mahajanga.
 According to ANiC Bishop Dan Gifford, part of Critch's role will be to prepare the diocese―which has just 12 priests―to elect indigenous leadership in the future.

 Archbishop James Wong consecrated Critch as bishop at the cathedral in Mahajanga on 15 December 2024.
 Critch was the first priest from the Anglican Church in North America, a GAFCON and Global South province not recognized by the Archbishop of Canterbury, to be made a diocesan bishop in an Anglican Communion province.
+After becoming bishop of Mahajanga, Critch revoked the permission his predecessor had granted for women to be ordained and pursued the restoration of the non-ordained office of deaconess in the diocese.